microsoft/OSPO-Surveys/CONTRIBUTING.md

 # How to get involved
 Ready to jump in?
 Great!
 Here are some ways you can help:
+- typos
+- suggestions for improvement
+- submit PRs for other questions you use, and recommend
+- translation

 ## Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by